Leave this site

 He transferred to New York in 2015 where he served as Chief of Mission Management for the UN Police Division, with oversight of the UN Police components in peacekeeping missions worldwide.

-In 2016 he became the UN Police Commissioner in Liberia, leading a multinational team ensuring peaceful elections, the protection of civilians and helping to shape the Liberian National Police, Immigration Service and Drug Enforcement Agency in readiness for the UN's withdrawal of its peacekeeping assets.
+A year later, in 2016, he became the UN Police Commissioner in Liberia where he led a multinational team of police officers ensuring peaceful elections, the protection of civilians and helped to shape the Liberian National Police, Immigration Service and Drug Enforcement Agency in readiness for the UN's withdrawal of its peacekeeping assets.

-Returning to Northamptonshire Police in 2018, Simon was awarded an OBE for services to international and UK policing.
+Returning to Northamptonshire Police in 2018, Simon was awarded an OBE for services to international policing.

-Simon was promoted to Assistant Chief Constable (Crime) in 2019, and then became Temporary Deputy Chief Constable in May 2022.
+Promoted to Assistant Chief Constable in 2019, he transferred on promotion to Derbyshire Constabulary Deputy Chief Constable in 2022.

-Simon is an accredited Strategic Firearms Commander, Gold Public Order and CRBN Commander with extensive operational experience, including being a Gold Commander for the British Grand Prix at Silverstone.
+Simon is an accredited, Gold Public Order and CRBN Commander with extensive operational experience.

 Michelle’s career at Derbyshire began as a police staff member working in Criminal Justice, she became a Special Constable finally joining the regular force in 1999.